pixel-coffee/yydebuginfodocs/docs/source/yydebug_info.rst

            * **depth** (*integer*) [Optional] -

-               The maximum depth of the callstack (AKA, the index number to cutoff the tail end of the returned array).
+               The maximum depth of the callstack (AKA which index to cut off the returned array at).
                If ``undefined`` or not supplied, the full callstack will be returned.

            * **offset** (*integer*) [Optional] -